Dmitri9149/Learn-NEXT.JS-with-Postgres/README.md

 The application is for learning Next.JS , Vercel, Postgres.
-The app helps to select dog breed and is used for demonstration purposes only.
+The app helps to select dog breed.

 For demonstration purposes I use some dog breed features as in the
 [American Kennel Club](https://www.akc.org/)